drscotthawley/devblog4/_posts/2020-07-01-Citations-Via-Bibtex.md

 ## Enabling Jekyll-Scholar

-To enable jekyll-scholar, Hamel says we don't need to do anything installation-wise, so I hope that all I need to do is make the following two changes
+To enable jekyll-scholar, all we need to do is make the following two changes, and perhaps a third.

 1. In `_config.yml`, add "` - jekyll-scholar`" to the list of `plugins:`.